NexVooAI/NexVoo/docs/building-desktop-client-app.md

 ## Prerequisites

-Before you start building HiveSpace Desktop Client Application, please following the same steps in [BUILDING#Prerequisites](./BUILDING.md#prerequisites) to install Node.js and Rust.
+Before you start building NexVoo Desktop Client Application, please following the same steps in [BUILDING#Prerequisites](./BUILDING.md#prerequisites) to install Node.js and Rust.

 On Windows, you must enable symbolic links this code repo.
 See [#### Windows](./BUILDING.md#Windows).